Stock Exchange: How To Find New Trading Ideas

 Getting Updates

 I have offered a new (free) service to subscribers to our Felix/Oscar update list.
 You can suggest three favorite stocks and sectors.
-We will report regularly on the "favorite fifteen" in each category -- stocks and sectors -- as determined by readers.
-Sign up with email to "etf at newarc dot com".
+We will report regularly on the "favorite fifteen" in each category - stocks and sectors - as determined by readers.
+Sign up with email to "etf at newarc dot com."
 Suggestions and comments are welcome.
 In the tables below, green is a "buy," yellow a "hold," and red a "sell."
 Each category represents about 1/3 of the underlying universe.
 Please remember that these are responses to reader requests, not necessarily stocks and sectors that we own.
 Sign up now to vote your favorite stock or sector onto the list!

 This Week - Finding Fresh Ideas